How to grow Ceanothus

 green wheelbarrow medium difficulty to grow

 I tagged ceanothus “Green Wheelbarrow because when planted in a sheltered spot, it is easy to grow and trouble-free.
 Ideal in many areas, especially around the south of England and in more sheltered gardens.
 It can be more difficult to grow in colder areas, especially in gardens in the North of England.
-However, it can thrive with care taken to plant in a sheltered corner of the garden.
+Ceanothus is a fast-growing, evergreen shrub with stunning blue flowers in late spring and early summer, with some varieties flowering in autumn.
+Ceanothus looks fantastic when in full bloom — a beautiful blue cloud.

 Where to plant Ceanothus and Hardiness ratings